August 9, 2022

 The International Arrivals Facility (IAF) is the most complex capital development program in the 71-year history of Seattle-Tacoma International Airport (SEA).
-When it’s open in 2021, the facility will give travelers arriving from international destinations more space, a quicker entry process, and a more awesome experience.
+When it’s open in spring 2022, the facility will give travelers arriving from international destinations more space, a quicker entry process, and a more awesome experience.

 Here are a few facts about what’s coming soon: